CristinaMora/EnemyBehaviourFramework-2D/readme.md

       - Throw: False
       - Speed: 10
   7. Remove the AnimatorManager and Animator components, as they are not needed (the object has no animation).
+  8. Finally, we add the *Life* component, which will also automatically add a DamageSensor.
+  9. The parameters of the *Life* component should be set as follows:
+     - Initial Life: 1
+     - Max Life: 1
+  10. In the *DamageSensor*, check the Active From Start box.

 Now let's create the Turret:
 For the turret example, I will use the plant image: